bontscho/steamtracks-ruby/README.md

       userinfo = result["userinfo"]

       # reduce the nested json userinfo hash to match your steamtracks database model
+      # (this can be put into a helper because it will be used later again)
       newinfo = {}
       userinfo.each do |k,v|
         # look out for joined_app_at, steamid32 and dota2